Social Mood Conference | Socionomics Foundation

 The Financial/Economic Dichotomy in Social Behavioral Dynamics

-This landmark paper by Robert Prechter, Jr. and Wayne Parker, PhD., proposes a new model of finance.
+This landmark paper by Robert Prechter and Wayne Parker, PhD., proposes a new model of finance.
 Originally printed in the Journal of Behavioral Finance, you can now access it for free.
 Read the Report.

-The Socionomics Institute produces a monthly subscription magazine, The Socionomist.
-Information about the publication is available here.
-To receive an email updates, sign up here.
+Finally, the Socionomics Institute produces a monthly subscription magazine, The Socionomist.